WNBL AWARDS

 ALL WNBL FIRST and SECOND TEAM (introduced 1988)

-The All-WNBL First & Second Teams shall be decided by a vote from all coaches and captains in the league from a list of twenty (20) players that received game MVP votes throughout the regular season.
-Coaches and captains select a First Team and a Second Team, making sure they do not select the same player in each team.
+WNBL will compile a list of the top thirty (30) players that received game MVP votes throughout the regular season.
+From this, the WNBL Awards Committee will select a First Team and a Second Team, ensuring they do not select the same player in each team.
 Players are to be selected based on their performance throughout the season, and not necessarily by position.
-No more than two (2) Restricted players can be selected in each team.
+There is no restriction on the number of international athletes that may be selected in these teams (note this is *NEW* – previously the limit was two per team).

 ROBYN MAHER DEFENSIVE PLAYER OF THE YEAR (introduced 1990)